Skip to main content

 Do I need to be in individual therapy to join?

-Yes.
-You'll either need to be part of our full DBT program (which includes individual therapy) or already be working with a DBT-trained therapist elsewhere — and if you're joining group-only, your outside therapist has to agree this is the right next step for you.
+Yes — always.
+Skills group is one component of DBT, not a standalone class.
+You'll either be part of our full DBT program (which includes individual therapy) or already working with an individual therapist trained in DBT elsewhere — and your therapist has to agree that group is the right next step for you.
 We'll schedule a brief orientation before you start to confirm the setup is a fit.

 What if I'm nervous about joining a group?